travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

       - "0.8"
       - "0.6"
       - iojs
-      - iojs-v1.0.2

-This will make Travis CI run your tests against the latest version 0.6.x, 0.8.x, 0.10.x, 0.11.x, and 0.12.x branch releases, as well as the latest io.js version release and io.js v1.0.2.
+This will make Travis CI run your tests against the latest version 0.6.x, 0.8.x, 0.10.x, 0.11.x, and 0.12.x branch releases, as well as the latest io.js version release.

 Specifying `node` or `stable` will run using the latest stable Node.js release and specifying `iojs` will run using the latest stable io.js release.